Our world has rapidly changed over the last few months.

-It’s natural to struggle when times are uncertain and many of us are currently facing uncertainty about our health, our finances, our jobs and our way of life.
-Even basic necessities such as making sure that we have enough food have become challenging.
+It’s natural to struggle when times are uncertain and many of us have recently been facing uncertainty about our health, our finances, our jobs and our way of life.
+Even basic necessities such as making sure that we had enough food was challenging for many people as the supply and demand chain changed due to the pandemic.

 Given the situation in the UK and worldwide, it would be hard not to worry about what this global pandemic means for yourself, and for those you love.
 Worry and anxiety are common problems at the best of times, and when worry and anxiety take over it can become all-encompassing.